 Weather proof wheatMurdoch’s Centre for Crop and Food Innovation is also working to develop wheat varieties with increased yield and tolerance to environmental stresses such as frost damage and drought.
 These climatic conditions challenge farmers each year, especially in Western Australia.

-“The aim of this work is to provide more consistent and higher yields of wheat for farmers, hopefully resulting in higher and more consistent yields for our farmers,” said Dr John Fosu-Nyarko, Post-Doctoral Research Fellow.
+“The aim of this work is to provide more consistent and higher yielding wheat varieties for farmers, hopefully resulting in higher and more consistent crop yields,” said Dr John Fosu-Nyarko, Post-Doctoral Research Fellow.

 Advances in technology have allowed researchers to identify genes that contribute to frost and drought tolerance in wheat and Dr John Fosu-Nyarko is working on ways to increase the expression of these key genes.
 Doing so requires new breeding technologies to develop these traits, which can’t be achieved through conventional breeding.